SlimeVR/SlimeVR-Tracker-ESP/CONTRIBUTING.md

   library by `bblanchon`.
 This library was uploaded to the PlatformIO [package registry](https://registry.platformio.org/search) which contains many popular libraries intended for use with platformio.
-2. Adds a dependency to a git repo located at `https://github.com/Some/Dependency` and uses the commit tagged as `v1.2.3`.
+2. Adds a dependency to a Git repo located at `https://github.com/Some/Dependency` and uses the commit tagged as `v1.2.3`.
 This could also have been a branch name, or a commit hash.
 3. Links to a folder locally on your computer with the path `C:/path/to/the/library`.